Richard Prince: Patrick Cariou copyright infringement suit

 In December 2008, photographer Patrick Cariou filed suit against Prince, Gagosian Gallery, Lawrence Gagosian and Rizzoli International Publications in Federal district court for copyright infringement in work shown at Prince's Canal Zone exhibit at the Gagosian gallery.
 Prince was charged with wrongfully appropriating 35 photographs made by Cariou.
 Several of the pieces were barely changed by Prince.
-Prince also made 28 paintings that included images from Cariou’s Yes Rasta book.
+Prince also made 28 paintings that included images from Cariou's Yes Rasta book.
 The book featured a series of photographs of Rastafarians that Cariou had taken in Jamaica.

 On March 18, 2011, US District Judge Deborah A. Batts ruled against Prince, Gagosian Gallery, Inc., and Lawrence Gagosian.
 The court found that the use by Prince was not fair use (his primary defence), and Cariou's issue of liability for copyright infringement was granted in its entirety.
 The court cited much case law including the Rogers v.
 Koons case of 1992.
 On April 25, 2013, the US Court of Appeals for the Second Circuit reversed Judge Batts's ruling, stating that Prince's use of the photographs in 25 works was transformative and thus fair use.
 Five less transformative works were sent back to the lower court for review.
 The case was settled in 2014.

 Appropriation of Emily Ratajkowski's Image

-In 2014, Prince appropriated one of Emily Ratajkowski's Instagram posts without her consent, and included the image in a show at the Gagosian Gallery in New York.
+In 2014, Prince took one of Emily Ratajkowski's Instagram posts without her consent and included the image in his "New Portraits" exhibition at the Gagosian Gallery in New York.
 Seven years later, Ratajkowski took a photograph of herself standing in front of the painting, and created a non-fungible token (NFT) from it.
 The NFT sold at auction at Christie's for $175,000.
 "I hope to symbolically set a precedent for women and ownership online, one that allows for women to have ongoing authority over their image and to receive rightful compensation for its usage and distribution," Ratajkowski wrote on Twitter.
 Ratajkowski describes the event in the popular essay for The Cut, titled "Buying Myself Back".
+The controversy raises questions about personality rights and who gets to benefit from the use of one's image.